 |Director (DOAM) - Capt Gary Cinnamon|

-Aircraft Maintenance Officer (Central) - 1LT Melvin Council (IAOD)
+Aircraft Maintenance Officer (Central) - Maj Foster, Herbert L. (IAOD)

 California Wing (CAWG) must not only maintain its fleet in a safe, operable condition; it must also increase the utilization of its fleet by its customers.
 These objectives require the CAWG staff to administer a proactive maintenance management program.
 In turn, this program requires units with assigned corporate aircraft to accomplish thorough preventive maintenance, timely unscheduled maintenance, systematic refurbishment and corrosion prevention.

 Capt Gary Cinnamon

 - CAWG Aircraft Maintenance Procedures.
 Corporate aircraft assigned to California Wing are managed under Consolidated Maintenance.
 Procedures are as follows: